mibesr/software-articles-by-Efron-Licht/server/static/quirks.md

     ```

 - A blank field makes it difficult to initialize a struct without specifying key names.
 So as not to waste space, use a [`zero-sized type`](#zero-sized-type) for this.

     This means that if you add a field to the struct later, it's not a breaking change for users.

     ```go
     type LogOptions struct {
+        _ [0]int
         Level int8
         LogTime, LogFile, LogLine bool
-        _ [0]int // reserve space to expand the struct
     }
     ```

     Be careful with this: sometimes you _want_ changes to the API to be breaking changes, and changing the size of commonly-used types can have unforseen performance ramifications.

+    > **WEIRD EDGE CASE WARNING:** **A ZERO-SIZED TYPE IS ONLY ZERO-SIZED IF IT'S NOT THE FINAL MEMBER OF THE STRUCT**.
+See [issue 58483](https://github.com/golang/go/issues/).
+I found this out in a response to this article!

 Blank fields should be used sparingly, but can be nice for configuration.

 - Adding a field of uncomparable type makes the entire struct uncomparable.

     Structs comprised only of [comparable](https://go.dev/ref/spec#Comparison_operators) types (that is, ones where you can use the `==` operator) are themselves comparable, and can be used as keys in hashmaps or compared using `==`.
 The compiler implements these by generating comparison and hash functions for each comparable type in your code.
 This (very slightly) bloats the binary & compilation time.
 You may not want this to happen.
 Prevent this having a blank field of uncomparable type (the usual candidate is the ZST `[0]func()`).
 If you have the kind of performance requirements that need this, you'll know.
 Don't do it "just because"; it's confusing.

 - Blank fields can provide hints to tooling like `go vet` about how a type should be used.
 The most famous example of this is `copylock`.
 See [go issue #8005](https://github.com/golang/go/issues/8005#issuecomment-190753527) for more details.